Deltares/hydromt/docs/user_guide/data_types.rst

 - :ref:`GeoDataset <GeoDataset>`: dynamic point location data

-Internally the RasterDataset and GeoDataset are represented by :py:class:`xarray.Dataset` objects and GeoDataFrame by :py:class:`geopandas.GeoDataFrame`.
+Internally the RasterDataset and GeoDataset are represented by :py:class:`xarray.Dataset` objects and the GeoDataFrame by :py:class:`geopandas.GeoDataFrame`.
 We use drivers, typically from third-party packages and sometimes wrapped in HydroMT functions, to parse many different file formats to this standardized internal data representation.